kaustavmu/r2auto_nav/README.md

 5. Navigate to your home directory and run
 '''colcon build'''
 to complete the set up process on the ROS master.

+To set up the Raspberry Pi on the ASMR:

+1. Create a new package within the turltebot_3 ws by folowing this guide: https://docs.ros.org/en/foxy/Tutorials/Creating-Your-First-ROS2-Package.html, but name the package launcher.

+2. Navigate to the turlebot3_ws/src/launcher directory, and replace the setup.py file with the setup_Rpi.py file in the repository.

+3. Navigate to the asmr_ws/src/auto_nav/auto_nav directory, and place all the files nav_launcher.py, recon_launcher.py, and setup_Rpi.py into the folder.

+4. Navigate to your home directory and run
+'''colcon build'''
+to complete the set up process on the Raspberry Pi.

 ## Usage